The 5 emotions behind highly shareable content

 Thomas Cox

-Content writer and strategist for 8+ years, specialising in thought leadership.
+Content writer and creative strategist for 8+ years, specialising in thought leadership and research content.
 Passions include writing absurdist fiction, Brazilian Jiu-Jitsu, and connecting with curious creatives.

 Previous